Legislative Assembly of New Brunswick: History

 Nova Scotia originally covered most of the territory of today's Maritime provinces.
 In 1784, New Brunswick became a distinct colony from Nova Scotia.
 Saint John was chosen as the original capital when New Brunswick was formed as it was the centre of commerce and the only city at that time.

 The first elections took place in November 1785.
 The legislative assembly came into session in January 1786.
 It was originally the lower house in a bicameral legislature.
 Its upper house counterpart, the Legislative Council of New Brunswick, was abolished on April 16, 1891.

 Legislative Building

 The New Brunswick Legislative Building is the current building that houses the Assembly.
 It opened in 1882, having been constructed by J.C.
 Dumaresq, following the destruction of the original building, known as Province Hall, by fire in 1880.

 The legislative chamber is designed to have four rows on the government side and three rows on the opposition side.
 This is because elections have traditionally yielded a strong government majority; in fact on occasion, even with many of the seats on one side of the House, the government has spilled over to the opposition side.
 Quite often the House is oriented to have only two rows on the opposition benches, in the event of a large opposition adding a third row makes the opposition benches rather crowded.

+The assembly became an example of poor oversight in AI use when member Bill Oliver read AI prompts in a speech to lawmakers in June 2026.